onap/integration-devtool/docs/source/features/configure_execution.rst

 ----------

-The **skip_get_images** and **skip_install** are the only two configuration values that can be overriden using *-g* and *-i* respectively by the run scripts (*./tools/run.sh* and *.\\tools\\Run.ps1*).
+The **skip_get_images** and **skip_install** are the only two configuration values that can be overridden using *-g* and *-i* respectively by the run scripts (*./tools/run.sh* and *.\\tools\\Run.ps1*).

 .. note::